- Three Card Brag

 The dealer deals out the cards one at a time, face down to the players, until everyone has three cards.
 Players may look at their own cards, or may choose not to, if they wish to play "blind" - see below.
 Cards must at never be shown to any player other than the person to whom they were dealt, unless the betting ends with a "see".
 In that case the cards of the two players involved (but none of the others) are exposed for everyone to see.

 Note: the practice of not shuffling makes it possible in some circumstances to know what cards are in play when the same cards come around again.
-Here is a page on card counting which illustrates a way to cheat when there are 3 or 6 players by arranging the cards when gathering up the previous hands before dealing.

 When the cards have been dealt, the betting begins with the player to the left of the dealer.
 This person can 'fold' (throw in their cards and take no further part in the hand) or can bet any amount from the agreed minimum to the agreed maximum.
 If all the players except one fold, the last remaining player takes all the money in the pot, and the next hand is dealt.